N11K6/Riff_Generator/README.md

 # Guitar Riff Generator

 A machine learning model used to generate guitar-centric riffs, trained using a database of MIDI files.
-The code included in this repository is based on the Melody Generation tutorial project by Valerio Velardo [https://github.com/musikalkemist/generating-melodies-with-rnn-lstm/], the video playlist for which can be found available on Youtube [https://www.youtube.com/playlist?list=PL-wATfeyAMNr0KMutwtbeDCmpwvtul-Xz].
+Most of the code included in this repository is based on the Melody Generation tutorial project by Valerio Velardo [https://github.com/musikalkemist/generating-melodies-with-rnn-lstm/], the video playlist for which can be found available on Youtube [https://www.youtube.com/playlist?list=PL-wATfeyAMNr0KMutwtbeDCmpwvtul-Xz].